Publication types

 Short communication

-Short communication is a professional narrative presenting an innovative hypothesis, early findings or an interesting case when the available data does not allow to develop it into a full-scale research article.
+Short communication is a professional narrative presenting an innovative hypothesis or early findings when the available data does not allow to develop it into a full-scale research article.

-Short communication is peer-reviewed similarly to research articles, however the reviewers are informed about the paper format and that the expectations are slightly different.
+Short communication articles are peer-reviewed, however the reviewers are informed about the paper format and that the expectations are slightly different.

 Response letter

-Response letter is a format meant to facilitate high-quality post-publication discussion.
-It may contain critique (or praise) of the work done by the authors or point out aspects that are relevant yet not addressed in the original article.
+Response letter is a format meant to facilitate high-quality post-publication discussions.
+It may contain critique (or praise) of the work done by the authors of a published article, or point out aspects that are relevant yet not addressed in the original publication.
 The points raised must be substantive, appropriate (legally, ethically, with regards to language, etc.) and of interest to other readers.
 The response letter is published as a stand-alone article.
-The authors are encouraged (though not obliged) to provide a response which is also published as a response letter.
+The authors of the original article are encouraged (though not obliged) to provide a response which can also be published as a response letter.

 Addendum